International Philosophy Olympiad

 The host country will establish a National Organizing Committee.
 The National Organizing Committee is constituted each year from June 1 to May 31 and is responsible for organizing the annual IPO.
 It is expected to coordinate its planning with the International Committee and to keep it informed of its decisions.
 After the IPO is held, the National Organizing Committee will send a full report of the competition and its outcome to the International Committee, to the Steering Board, to the FISP Steering Committee, and to the other participants.

-- Each assessor gives his or her marks on a scale of 1 to 10 points, using intervals of .5.
+II.
+Each assessor gives marks on a scale of 1 to 10 points, from 7 points upwards using intervals of .5.

-- At the third stage the Steering Board will decide on the distribution of prizes.
+V. At the third stage the Steering Board will decide on the distribution or prizes.

 Awards are symbolic “medals”: golden, silver, and bronze, and honorable mention.
 The Steering Committee may grant more than one medal in each category.